ARCHER2-HPC/archer2-fortran-intro/section4.02/README.md

 ### Complex variables

-Variables of `complex` type are treated as two `real` values for the purposes of a format specifer.
+Variables of `complex` type are treated as two `real` values for the purposes of a format specifier.
 The real and imaginary part do not have to have the same edit descriptor.

 ### Logical variables